LGBTQ rights in the Philippines: Adoption

 Same-sex couples may not file for joint adoption, given that same-sex unions are not recognized under the law.
 However, according to the eligibility requirements which govern Philippine domestic adoption, there are no explicit laws that bar LGBTQ+ individuals from adopting children.
 The requirements for being a prospective adopter do not take into consideration the adopter's sexual orientation or gender identity.

-While this is the case, prospective LGBT adopters may still be considered unfit to adopt if the state decides that they do not have "good moral character".
+While this is the case, prospective LGBTQ adopters may still be considered unfit to adopt if the state decides that they do not have "good moral character".
 The Civil Code, the Family Code, and the Child and Youth Welfare Code require that parents must be able to provide moral formation for the child.
 The abstract nature of this parental duty leaves the term open to interpretation.
 Depending on the inclinations of the state, someone who is LGBTQ+ may not be allowed to exercise parental authority over a child because the state has judged them as "immoral".